Glavin001/atom-beautify/CONTRIBUTING.md

 1. Generate your debugging information:
   1a.
 In the Atom [command-palette](https://atom.io/packages/command-palette),
 search for and run the command `Atom Beautify: Help Debug Editor`.
-The debugging results will be copied to your clipboard.
+The debugging results will be shown in a new Atom text editor tab.
   1b.
 Create a new Gist at https://gist.github.com/
   1c.
 Create a file in your new Gist called `debug.md`.
   1d.
 Paste your debugging results from Atom beautify into `debug.md` file in your Gist.